LEEYJ1021/opssat-ad-detection-causal/README.md

       │
       ▼  (weak / dataset-conditional — see § External Validation)
 Level shift (persistent in ~50% of segments; no detectable excess over placebo in
-             OPS-SAT-AD (one channel reversed), small but detectable in SMAP/MSL and SMD)
+             OPS-SAT-AD (pooled reversal not robust to channel-level resampling; one channel reversed within-channel), small but detectable in SMAP/MSL and SMD)
 ```

 The arrows describe temporal and structural ordering used to organize the analysis.
 They are asserted from signal-processing structure and checked against data for consistency; they are descriptive working-model edges (§ Scope of the inferential claims).